baddestguy/SainthoodStories/deploy/readme.md

 2. Right click on Universal Windows Project
 3. Navigate to Configuration Properties -> Debugging
 4. Click Machine Name Drop Down and select Locate
-    5. If xbox does not show up here see [these steps (first 3 only)](#3a-deploy-uwp-package-to-xbox) to ensure it's been configured properly
+    1. If xbox does not show up here see [these steps (first 3 only)](#3a-deploy-uwp-package-to-xbox) to ensure it's been configured properly
 6. If your xbox is currently running in dev mode it should show up here in the auto detected section
 1. Clean Solution
 1. Run
+    1. Note, you will get an exception on first cursor move, that has so far proven to be ignorable

 ### 4. Running the Game
 1. With the xbox running in dev mode change the App Type from App to Game